gtrabanco/gtrabanco/README.md

 My name is Gabriel, alive since 1987 🍷

-I begun to program when I was 13 HTML, CSS, PHP and SQL.
+I begun to program when I was 13.
+I started with HTML, CSS, PHP and SQL.
 Currently I prefer Typescript or any other language.
+I love the shell, does not matter if it is the windows PowerShell enviroment, BASH or ZSH.

 Now studying Computer Engineering in UNED.